PostgreSQL replication settings from a MySQL user perspective

 archive_mode

-By turning on archive mode, you can save wal files in an area different from the normal wal storage area.
+By turning on archive mode, you can store wal files in an area other than the normal wal storage area

-If a replication delay occurs, the slave side will chase unapplied wal files in order.
+If a replication delay occurs, the slave side will track unapplied wal files in order.

-However, the life cycle of the wal file in the default storage area is surprisingly short, so it cannot tolerate long delays.
+However, the life cycle of wal files in the default storage area is surprisingly short, so they cannot withstand long delays.

-The copied wal file does not continue to accumulate (be careful as it will continue to remain if there is a delay), so there is no need to rm it in a separate batch.
+The copied wal files will not continue to accumulate (be careful as they may remain if a delay occurs), so there is no need to rm them separately in a batch.

 archive_mode = on